Federated Learning of Generative Image Priors for MRI Reconstruction

 \subsubsection{Single-Coil Reconstruction}

-FL experiments for single-coil reconstruction were performed on IXI, BRATS, and fastMRI datasets.
-For each dataset, multi-contrast acquisitions of (40,10,5) subjects were reserved as (training, validation, test) sets, where 11 cross-sections per contrast were selected at random within each subject.
-Multi-contrast scans included T\SB{1}-, T\SB{2}- and PD-weighted acquisitions in IXI and fastMRI; T\SB{1}-, T\SB{2}- and FLAIR-weighted acquisitions in BRATS; resulting in a total of 1260 cross-sectional training samples.
+Experiments were performed on IXI, fastMRI, and BRATS.
+For each dataset, multi-contrast acquisitions of (40,10,5) subjects were reserved as (training, validation, test) sets, with 21 cross-sections per contrast randomly selected in each subject.
+T\SB{1}-, T\SB{2}-, PD-weighted acquisitions in IXI and BRATS, T\SB{1}c-, T\SB{2}-, FLAIR-weighted acquisitions in fastMRI were considered.
+A total of 2520 cross-sections were used for training.